Welcome To FMTB-W

 FMTB is located onboard Camp Pendleton, in Oceanside, CA. Camp Pendleton is a very large base that covers a wide area.

 FMTB is located in the 21 Area of Camp Pendleton.
 From San Diego Airport take I-5 north to Oceanside and follow the signs to Camp Pendleton.
-Once on board take a left at the first light and go over the bridge to the 21 area/Del Mar.
+Once on board, go under the overpass and turn right.
+Drive over the bridge to the 21 area/Del Mar.
 The school house is located near the headquarters building with the large flag pole.

-Students are to report in the Navy Service Uniform, or the Marine Corps Combat Utility Uniform (MCCUU).
-The uniform for the first day of class will be the desert MCCUU with physical training gear underneath.
+Students are to report in the Navy Service Uniform.
+The uniform for the first day of class will be khakis with Navy physical training gear (gold top, blue shorts) in hand.
 If you will be checking in during normal working hours, (0730-1630), report directly to the school headquarters, Building 210730, S-1, Second Deck.
 If you will be checking in after normal working hours, report to the FMTB-W Quarterdeck, Building 210730.
 Google Maps: 21 Area Parade Deck Camp Pendleton South, CA. The duty phone is 760-725-2559 and is manned 24/7.
 The parking area for FMSO students is located at the gravel parking lot, in front of BLDG 210730.

 WHAT TO BRING: